Morriso8D/MordhauRCON/README.md

 * Node version: >14.17.4
 * MariaDB: >10.4.10
 * run from client machine (Windows, Mac) or server (Linux, Windows)
-* discord bot token (optional)
+* Discord bot token (optional)

 ## Setup
-1. Clone or fork the repository ``git clone https://github.com/Morriso8D/MordhauRCON.git``
+1. clone or fork the repository ``git clone https://github.com/Morriso8D/MordhauRCON.git``
-2. Rename [.env.example](/.env.example) to ``.env`` (in the root directory) and then edit and save your connection settings
+2. rename [.env.example](/.env.example) to ``.env`` (in the root directory) and then edit and save your connection settings
-3. Open [config.json](/config.json) and configure the bots setup.
+3. open [config.json](/config.json) and configure the bots setup.
 E.g. - if discord isn't required, set "discord" to false
 ```json
 "bootstrap":{
     "discord": false,